AdmiralSnackbar66/dnd/3-Mechanics/CLI/bestiary/dragon/draconic-spirit-xphb.md

     \ reach 10 feet.
 Hit: 1d6 + 4 + the spell's level Piercing damage."
   "name": "Rend"
 - "desc": "Dexterity Saving Throw: DC equals your spell save DC, each creature in\
     \ a 30-foot Cone.
-Failure: 2d6 damage of a type this spirit has Resistance\
+Failure: 2d6 damage of a type this spirit has Resistance to\
-    \ to (your choice when you cast the spell).
+    \ (your choice when you cast the spell).
 Success: Half damage."
   "name": "Breath Weapon"
 "source":
 - "XPHB"
-"image": "3-Mechanics/CLI/bestiary/dragon/token/draconic-spirit-xphb.webp"
+"image": "/3-Mechanics/CLI/bestiary/dragon/token/draconic-spirit-xphb.webp"
 ```
 ^statblock